QueenChristina/my_maps/README.md

 ## *Christina Qin*

 **My Maps** displays a list of maps, each of which show user-defined markers with a title, description, and location.
 The user can also create a new map.
+Great for saving memorable locations!

 Time spent: **6** hours spent in total